top of page

 Marriage and My Adult Years (24-49)

-By being available, I was able to help a mom homeschool her daughter.
-I brought her daughter to my house every day to study.
-Another mom was birthing her fourth child when her appendix broke!
-When her baby was five days old, he came to my house to live.
+Another mom was giving birth to her fourth child when her appendix broke!
+When her baby was five days old, I brought him to live at my house while his mother recuperated.
 I was his surrogate mom for the first month of his life until his mom felt well enough to come to my home for a while to get stronger.

 Overcoming a Herniated Disc- Ages 49-52